-Entry of new artists into the mainstream hip-hop industry contributed significantly to the changes in the fashion industry.
-Some new trends such as wearing headbands dominated the market while some favorite fashion items of the 80s and 90s like baggy jeans remained significant in early 2000s.
-Hip-hop stars like Jay-Z and 50-cent introduced a cloth line for their brands attracting large clientele from hip-hop enthusiast.
+The entry of new artists into the mainstream hip-hop industry contributed significantly to the changes in the fashion industry.
+Some new trends such as wearing headbands dominated the market while some favorite fashion items of the 80s and 90s like baggy jeans remained significant in the early 2000s.
+Hip-hop stars like Jay-Z and 50-cent introduced a cloth line for their brands attracting large clientele from hip-hop enthusiasts.
 The gold teeth (grills) replaced the popular gold chains and bling of the 90s while excessive tattoos became a norm for most stars.
-Below are some of the significant trends in 2000’s hip-hop fashion industry.
+Below are some of the significant trends in the 2000’s hip-hop fashion industry.

 New Era Fitted Caps

 Hip-hop artists such as Ludacris and 50-Cent wore the New Era caps to various public events and their early 2000 music videos.
 Rap artists like Fat Joe and Chris Brown also collaborated with the New Era Company in the promotion of the brand, which became the best-selling hat retailer at that time.
 Wearing the hat with the shiny gold sticker was a stylish way of proving the authenticity of the brand among hip-hop artists and enthusiasts.

 Wearing long t-shirts that extended to the knees became the trend for most famous artists.
 The long t-shirts became a visible hip-hop trend in the 2000s with most artists rocking them during summer.
 The fact that you could purchase several of these tees for a dollar and the ability to match them with almost anything was reason enough to get one.
 However, they did not get last for long after the press criticized them badly and most clubs banned them.